nextgis/attach2resource/README.md

-# Set of scripts to turn
+# Set of scripts to turn photos into NGW vector layer

 ## exif2resource.py